 The project proposal form can be found in Datanose.

 Please keep the following points in mind during your research project.

-Halfway through the project, the progress of the project will be evaluated (by means of an interim-assessment).
-The student or examiner can initiate this meeting with the second reviewer (and track coordinator).
+Halfway through the project, the progress of the project may be evaluated (by means of an interim-assessment); this is not compulsory but is strongly recommended.
+The student or examiner may initiate this meeting with the second reviewer (and track coordinator).
 The evaluation should help the student to improve the quality and progress of the Research Project.
 The interim-assessment form can be found below.